Walter Pack: Redefining Organizational Success Through Innovation and Autonomy

 Introducing Walter Pack

 Walter Pack is not just a company; it's a dynamic ecosystem dedicated to pioneering functional decorative parts for the automotive, electronics, and home appliance industries.
-Established in 1992, the company has consistently pushed the boundaries of design and technology, making it an international benchmark in its field.
+Founded in 1992 and headquartered in Bilbao, Spain, Walter Pack has become an international benchmark in functional decorative components.

 Walter Pack operates within the NER Group framework, which fosters a cooperative and participatory work environment.
 This approach empowers employees by involving them in decision-making processes and promoting a sense of ownership over their work.
 By sharing 30% of profits in its Spanish subsidiaries and providing a unique model of compensation across all locations, Walter Pack ensures that all team members benefit from the company’s success.